jenesh/Extra-Practice-Questions/test.md

 * Input Type (string, array, number, object etc.)
 * Output
 * Output Type (string, array, number, object etc.)
-* Certain methods to use or not to use for more of a challenge
-* Any hints you think might be needed to solve the problem

-> Always add your question(s) after the last question that appears which will be before the `function TestCase()`

 ### Making the Test